gofractally/psibase/doc/psidk/src/format/schema.md

 ### Tuple Upgradeability

-The following change to a tuple maintain backwards binary and JSON compatibility:
+The following change to a tuple maintains backwards binary and JSON compatibility:

 - Add additional `std::optional` (C++) or `Option` (Rust) inner types to the end of the tuple